 In an average supermarket today, it is easier than ever to find vegan products to supplement your meals.
 There seems to be a name-brand replacement for every type of dairy, egg, and meat product that you could possibly ever want.
 And the range of choices is growing by the day.

 In fact, by 2030, the plant-based foods market is set to hit more than $162 billion.
 But if you’re craving something meaty, you don’t always have to splash out on a vegan protein alternative.
-(Because while they are often tasty, they can be expensive, and they’re not always the most nutritious option either.)
-Instead, you could try a simple whole food, plant-based ingredient, like tofu or mushrooms, and get a similar meaty texture, just without all the processing.
+Instead, you could try a simple whole food, plant-based ingredient, like tofu or mushrooms, and get a similar meaty texture.
 Plus, they’re nutritious.
 (And just as tasty too!)

 What tastes like meat, but isn’t meat?

 If you are new to a plant-based lifestyle, or even an experienced vegan looking to shake things up, search no further than these seven affordable, plant-based foods.
 All of these can be prepared and cooked to taste like meat, without the animals.